MateDawid/Budgetory_Backend/README.md

 6. When there's no more data about incomes or expenses to upload, **User** closes **ReportPeriod**.
 It will also close **BudgetPlan**, that now will store report about success or failure of user's prediction.

-## Models

-1. User
-2. ReportPeriod - month for which report will be calculated and presented
-3. Bank
-4. Deposit (with different types, "Bank Account" is a must)
-5. Income
-6. BudgetPlan - can be shared with many Users
-7. ExpenseCategory - can be active/inactive, tree structure?
-8. ImportFile - .csv file content with User expenses
-9. Seller
-10. Expense

 ## Steps to do

 0. **Project setup**